hbctraining/DGE_workshop_salmon_online/lessons/05b_wald_test_results.md

 ## P-values

+Although the fold changes provided is important to know, ultimately the **p-adjusted values should be used to determine significant genes**.
+The significant genes can be output for visualization and/or functional analysis.

 The first most important column in this table is p-value and adjusted p-value.
 Show how you can change p.adjust.
 Note that there are some NA values for pval and padj -- WHY?